 • A non-HT PPDU that carries an individually addressed Public Action frame where the RA field is equal to the STA MAC address

 • A non-HT PPDU that carries a group addressed Public Action frame

+A non-HT PPDU that carries an NDPA

+If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by an RXSTART.indication due to a PPDU reception then the STA’s MAC sublayer may a) issue a PHYCCARESET. request primitive and b) not update its NAV timers based on frames carried in the PPDU if all the following conditions are met:

+— The received PPDU is an Inter-BSS PPDU (see 27.2.1 (Intra-BSS and inter-BSS frame detection))

+The received PPDU is an SRG PPDU (see 27.2.1a SRG and non-SRG frame determination)

+— The most recently received Spatial Reuse Parameter Set element from the AP associated with the STA had the SRG Information Present subfield equal to 1 or the STA is an AP and its most recently transmitted Spatial Reuse Parameter Set element had the SRG Information Present subfield equal to 1

+— The RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive, which defines the received power level measured from the legacy portion of the PPDU is below the SRG OBSS_PD level defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power)

+— The PPDU is not one of the following:

+• A non-HT PPDU that carries an individually addressed Public Action frame where the RA field is equal to the STA MAC address

+• A non-HT PPDU that carries a group addressed Public Action frame

+A non-HT PPDU that carries an NDPA

-The PHYCCARESET.request primitive shall be issued at the end of the PPDU if the PPDU is HE SU PPDU or HE extended range SU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_Delay.
+The PHYCCARESET.request primitive shall be issued at the end of the PPDU if the PPDU is HE SU PPDU or HE extended range SU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_DELAY.

-If the PHYCCARESET.request primitive is issued before the end of the PPDU, and a TXOP is initiated within the duration of the PPDU, then the TXOP shall be limited to the duration of the PPDU if the PPDU is HE MU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_Restricted.
+If the PHYCCARESET.request primitive is issued before the end of the PPDU, and a TXOP is initiated within the duration of the PPDU, then the TXOP shall be limited to the duration of the PPDU if the PPDU is HE MU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_RESTRICTED.

 If the inter-BSS frame is carried in an HE extended range SU PPDU (where power of the L-STF/L-LTF symbols is boosted 3 dB), the received power measured based on the legacy preamble and captured in the RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive shall be decreased by 3 dB to compensate for the power boost factor when compared to the OBSS PD level.

-SR Backoff procedure for SR delayed case.

-The STA may resume its backoff procedure after the end of the PPDU carrying the SR delay entry by following the procedure defined in 10.22.2 (HCF contention based channel access (EDCA)).

-NOTE—The countdown of an existing backoff procedure is suspended until the end of the PPDU carrying the SR delay entry since the medium is busy during the duration of the PPDU carrying the SR delay entry.

-If an HE STA's MAC sublayer issues a PHY-CCARESET.request primitive and not update its NAV timer as allowed above, the HE STA may resume its backoff procedure when the medium condition is IDLE as defined in 10.22.2.2 (EDCA backoff procedure).

 27.9.2.2 Adjustment of OBSS_PD and transmit power

 TGax editor: Add the following text to the end of subclause 27.9.2.2 Adjustment of OBSS_PD and transmit power: